 Pet Awning Benefits

 - Keeps out the element – By providing a mini roof for the pet door, an awning can actually keep rain, slush and snow out of your home.
-If your pooch can never decide whether to stay or go, the awning can minimize slush and water buildup inside the pet door.
+If your pooch can never decide whether to stay or go, the dog door awning can minimize slush and water buildup inside the pet door.

 - Provides wind protection – Some pet owners are anti-door because they’ve heard that the door can turn their home into a wind tunnel.
 Indeed, having an open access point can lead to a drafty home, but there have been advances to pet doors for walls that minimize drafts.
 Certain awning styles can also protect against the wind.
 Awnings that slope down to cover the door provide another barrier to wind.